-The Receiver has determined that some purported investor accounts received monies in an amount that exceeded their investments.
-The Receiver intends to seek to recover these false profits and redistribute the funds more equitably among investors holding legitimate and allowed claims.
+As discussed above in Section IV.B.4, the Receiver has determined that some purported investor accounts received monies in an amount that exceeded their investments.
+The Receiver intends to seek to recover these fictitious profits and redistribute the funds more equitably among investors holding legitimate and allowed claims.
+The Receiver has continued to move toward initiating these "clawback" lawsuits by filing a Motion to Reappoint Receiver (Doc.
+139).
+That motion was granted on June 3, 2009